drhsqlite/pikchr/doc/userman.md

 to avoid that approach.
 Instead, pick an "anchor object" (usually the first object you create) and lay out all other objects relative to the anchor.
-Pikchr provides many mechanisms for specifying the location of each no object in terms of the locations of its predecessors.
+Pikchr provides many mechanisms for specifying the location of each object in terms of the locations of its predecessors.
 With a little study of the syntax options available to you (and discussed further below) you will be generating complex diagrams using Pikchr in no time.